 The HFRX Systematic Diversified Index (-0.6%) and the HFRX Equity Market Neutral (-0.8%) lagged all other categories during the month, with the latter actually declining 1.9% for the year.
 Returns within managed futures were supported by their long equity positioning and select commodity trading.
 Specifically, long holdings in the energy and agriculture markets were profitable.

-DIFFICULT MONTH FOR LIQUID REAL ASSETS
+REAL ASSETS: DIFFICULT MONTH FOR LIQUID REAL ASSETS

 Most of the liquid real asset categories we track produced gains during December, with the exception of U.S. real estate investment trusts (REIT).
 Commodities and commodities-linked asset classes were particularly strong.